Language manual

 | Succ(nat)

-The number five, for example, can then be written:
+The number five, for example, can then be expressed as:

 Succ(Succ(Succ(Succ(Succ(Zero)))))